hanami/guides/content/v2.3/introduction/building-a-web-app.md

 end
 ```

+Now refresh [http://localhost:2300/books](http://localhost:2300/books) and you'll see only the first 5 books (if you have that many).
+Try visiting [http://localhost:2300/books?page=2](http://localhost:2300/books?page=2) to see the second page, or [http://localhost:2300/books?per_page=2](http://localhost:2300/books?per_page=2) to show just 2 books per page.

 ## Showing a book

 In addition to our books index, we also want to provide an endpoint for viewing the details of a particular book.